mmckegg/mutant/README.md

 ### Struct

+Take a fixed set of observables (or values) and return a single observable of the observed values, which updates whenever the inner values update.
+Subobservables can by any observable type.

 Mostly the same as [observ-struct](https://github.com/raynos/observ-struct) except that it always emits the same object (with the properties changed).
 This means it violates immutability, but the trade-off is less garbage collection.
 The rest of the mutant helpers can handle this case pretty well.

 They accept a set list of keys that specify types.
 For example: